gdavidss/memorar/README.md

 The UserModel file contains classes for modeling a user's memory and grading system:

-- `Grade`(Enum): Categorizes a learner's recall strength into 'Hard', 'Medium', and 'Easy' based on retrieval probability.
+- `Grade`(Enum): Categorizes a learner's recall strength into 'Again', 'Hard', 'Medium', and 'Easy' based on retrieval probability.

 - `User`: This Class models a user's memory using the Forgetting Curve concept.
 It maintains parameters like card stability and time since the last review and provides methods for reviewing a card, updating the card's state, increasing review time, and checking for mastery.